 Confusing legal landscape

-Cannabis laws and regulations constantly change and vary from state to state and sometimes even city to city.
-If the current trend continues, and more states legalize pot and set up their own regulatory structures, the situation will become even more complex.
-The opportunity to grow with the industry and help shape those regulations and implement them makes for a fascinating and challenging practice.
+As it stands, without a uniform federal legislative scheme, cannabis laws and regulations constantly change and vary from state to state and sometimes even city to city.
+If the current trend continues, and more states legalize pot and set up their own statutory structures, this already highly regulated industry will become even more complex.
+The opportunity to grow with the industry and help shape, interpret, and implement those regulations makes for a fascinating and challenging practice.

 Legal services needed